-Annually, the Alum Relations offices sponsor Reunions for anniversary classes on a 5-year cycle-5th, 10th, 15th, etc.-although all classes are encouraged to attend every year.
-The weekend occurs after graduation, typically in early June.
+The Office of Alumni and Alumnae Relations sponsors Homecoming and Reunion Weekends annually.
+Reunion celebrates classes on a 5-year cycle-5th, 10th, 15th, etc. - although all classes are encouraged to attend yearly.
+The weekend occurs after graduation, typically in early lune.

-ALUM ASSOCIATION HONORS
+ALUMNAE ASSOCIATION HONORS

-The William Smith Alum Association has a collection of awards which are presented to alums who have made significant contributions to the Colleges.
-Be it their time, talent or treasure, these alum have dedicated themselves to the continued growth and vitality of William Smith College.
+The William Smith Alumnae Association has a collection of awards presented to alums who have made significant contributions to the Colleges.
+Be it their time, talent or treasure, these alums have dedicated themselves to the continued growth and vitality of William Smith College.
 The following are the awards and their descriptions:

 The Alumna Achievement Award is the Association's highest honor.
-It is awarded to those who have brought honor and distinction to our alma mater due to outstanding accomplishment in professional or community service.
+It is awarded to those who have brought honor and distinction to our alma mater due to outstanding accomplishments in professional or community service.

-The Elizabeth Herendeen Odell Award is the Alum Association's highest honor for service on behalf of the Colleges.
+The Elizabeth Herendeen Odell Award is the Alumnae Association's highest honor for service on behalf of the Colleges.